Thertzlor/Revenant/wiki/_Macro_Overview.md

 ```
 ---
 ## template
-The `template` option is a boolean value that designates a macro as accessible only once instantiated via an instance macro.
+The `template` option is a boolean value that designates a macro as accessible only once instantiated via an [Instance Macro](./Macros/_Instance_Macro.md).
-Template macros cannot be executed directly and the contents of their commands and options are not linted or processed, allowing them to contain even invalid definitions (but still valid lua syntax).
+Template macros cannot be executed directly and the contents of their commands and options are not linted or processed, allowing them to even contain invalid definitions (but they still have to be valid lua syntax).
-The purpose of allowing invalid template macros is allowing for the `update` and `substitute` functionality of instance macros to "complete" the template and finally parse it as a valid macro.
+Allowing invalid template macros is done for the purpose of the `update` and `substitute` functionality of instance macros to "fill in" parts of the template at which point it will be parsed as a valid macro.
 For details see the [Instance Macro]() documentation
 ```lua

 -- Nothing happens when this button is pressed because the macro is a template.